Social responsibility

 - engage critically in discussions regarding ethical usage of AI/ML

-- be kind to yourself, your students, and your colleagues, and nurture a supportive and encouraging workplace for everyone
+- be kind to ourselves, our students, and our colleagues, and nurture a supportive and encouraging workplace for everyone

 - work towards meaningful progress on important challenges, instead of working towards that next paper as an end in itself

-- contribute to the flourishing of your research community by reviewing, organizing events, teaching, supervising, mentoring, volunteering, doing public outreach work, …
+- contribute to the flourishing of our research community by reviewing, organizing events, teaching, supervising, mentoring, volunteering, doing public outreach work, …

-- make research openly accessible (paper, code), correct, and reproducible (if interested, see some very basic best practices for scientific software development that I wrote quite a while ago)
+- make research openly accessible (paper, code), correct, and reproducible (if interested, see some very basic best practices for scientific software development that I wrote an aeon ago)

 - aim for design justice by giving those who will be affected by our research a voice in it